Radiohead: 2011–2012: The King of Limbs

-2013–2014: Side projects and move to XL
+2013–2014: side projects and move to XL

-After the King of Limbs tour, the band members worked on further side projects.
-In February 2013, Yorke and Godrich's band Atoms for Peace released a studio album, Amok.
-The pair made headlines that year for their criticism of the free music streaming service Spotify; Yorke accused Spotify of only benefiting major labels with large back catalogues, and encouraged artists to build their own "direct connections" with audiences instead.
+In February 2013, Yorke and Godrich's band, Atoms for Peace, released an album, Amok.
+The pair made headlines that year for their criticism of the free music streaming service Spotify.
+Yorke accused Spotify of only benefiting major labels with large back catalogues, and encouraged artists to build their own "direct connections" with audiences instead.

-In February 2014, Radiohead released the Polyfauna app for smartphones, a collaboration with the British digital arts studio Universal Everything using music and imagery from The King of Limbs.
+In February 2014, Radiohead released an app, PolyFauna, a collaboration with the British digital arts studio Universal Everything, with music and imagery from The King of Limbs.
 In May, Yorke contributed a soundtrack, Subterranea, to The Panic Office, an installation of Radiohead artwork in Sydney, Australia.
 Yorke and Selway released their solo albums Tomorrow's Modern Boxes and Weatherhouse in late 2014.
 Jonny Greenwood scored his third Anderson film, Inherent Vice; it features a version of an unreleased Radiohead song, "Spooks", performed by Greenwood and members of Supergrass.
-Junun, a collaboration between Greenwood, Godrich, Israeli composer Shye Ben Tzur and Indian musicians, was released in November 2015, accompanied by a documentary directed by Anderson.
+Junun, a collaboration between Greenwood, Godrich, the Israeli composer Shye Ben Tzur and Indian musicians, was released in November 2015, accompanied by a documentary directed by Anderson.

 In April 2016, Radiohead's back catalogue was acquired by XL Recordings, which had released the retail editions of In Rainbows and The King of Limbs and most of Yorke's solo work.
 XL reissued Radiohead's back catalogue on vinyl in May 2016.